-- · No longer holds an active license
+- No longer holds an active license

-- · Relocates out of the service area
+- Relocates out of the service area

 - Goes on leave of absence

 - Is unable to provide continuity of care because of other reasons

 - · Does not meet standards of quality of care

-When continuity of care ends, you may continue to receive services from this same provider, however non-emergent covered care from the provider will be paid at the out-of-network level.
-If we deny your request for continuity of care, you may request an appeal of the denial.
-Please see Complaints and Appeals.
+When continuity of care ends, non-emergent covered care from the provider is no longer covered.
+If we deny your request for continuity of care, you may appeal of the denial.
+See Complaints and Appeals.